 A free .website domain for the first 12 months is a nice little touch.
 This way, you can make your own website and have a personal domain, without paying anything extra.
 In addition to that, you also get WhoisGuard domain privacy protection, so your personal information remain unreachable.

 I mentioned the renewal prices already but it’s worth coming back to them.
-When purchasing ‘Value’, ‘Professional’ or ‘Ultimate’ plans, you will be charged for a year and prices will increase by around four times.
+When purchasing ‘Stellar’, ‘Stellar Plus’ or ‘Stellar Business’ plans, you will be charged for a year and prices will increase by around four times.
 After that, you will be looking at prices that will still be good – but hover around an industry standard.
-If you purchase ‘Business SSD’, you will get monthly renewals and their prices will depend on the period you’ve purchased earlier.

 US Server Renewal Prices